Batan, Aklan: Tourism

-Batan still has pristine beaches, abundant marine life, seafood (Batan is known for its crabs, lobsters, and shrimps), coconut products, grain produce, root crops, fruits, and large forests.
-If you're lucky, you can find or dig local edible clams called 'kagaykay' that can be found along Batan's shorelines especially in Brgy.
+Batan has beaches, marine life, seafood (including crabs, lobsters, and shrimps), coconut products, grain produce, root crops, fruits, and large forests.
+Local edible clams called 'kagaykay' can be found along Batan's shorelines, especially in Brgy.
 Songcolan, Brgy.
 Mandong, Brgy.
 Napti, and Brgy.
 Mambuquiao.

 Batan is also known for a special puto cake or steamed rice cake in several different flavors such as cheese and buko.
 It is a filling and ideal snack because it is about 6-8 inches in diameter, big enough to fill the stomachs of a small group.
 An advanced reservation is needed to taste this local delicacy that is unique to Brgy.
 Mandong in Batan.